EvilJordan/SFCC-ODS-Tools/README.md

 - [setupAutomation.md](setupAutomation.md): Process for helping automate sandbox setup
 - [loginAudit.md](loginAudit.md): BASH one-liner for pulling recent login information for a box from Securitylogs

+---

+## Questions/Comments

+Make a pull request, open an issue, or come find me in the Unofficial Community Slack!
+I'm very salty.